Scott Wiener: State Senate

+Wiener won re-election to his state Senate seat in 2020 and 2024.

-Wiener serves as the Chair of the Senate Housing Committee in the California State Senate and is a member of the Energy, Utilities and Communications Committee, as well as Governance and Finance, Joint Legislative Audit, and Public Safety Committees.
+Wiener is the Chair of three California Senate committees: Budget and Fiscal Review, Legislative Ethics, and the Joint Legislative Budget Committee.
 He is also the Assistant Majority Whip and serves as the Chair of the California Legislative LGBTQ Caucus.

+Wiener was named the most effective state legislator in the 2023–2024 session and in the top five most effective in his first four sessions by the Center for Effective Lawmaking at the University of Virginia and Vanderbilt University.

 Psychedelic decriminalization

 In 2021, Wiener authored, sponsored, and introduced SB-519, a bill that provides for the decriminalization of psilocybin, DMT (N,N-Dimethyltryptamine), LSD (lysergic acid diethylamide), ibogaine, ketamine, mescaline, and MDMA (3,4-methylenedioxymethamphetamine) in the state of California.
 The bill would eliminate criminal penalties for the consumption, possession, and social sharing of these substances and the plants or fungi that contain them.
 The bill also has a provision that legalizes the furnishing of these substances by licensed physicians/NPs/PAs and licensed mental health practitioners for therapeutic purposes in the treatment of patients.
 SB-519 passed in the California State Senate by a vote of 21–16 on June 1, 2021.
-It headed to the California Assembly for a vote to determine final approval, however, after a third reading it was ordered to the inactive file on August 25, 2022 by Assemblywoman Eloise Gòmez Reyes.
-It officially died on November 30, 2022 in the Assembly with no further action to be taken.
+It headed to the California Assembly for a vote to determine final approval, however, after a third reading it was ordered to the inactive file on August 25, 2022, by Assemblywoman Eloise Gómez Reyes.
+It officially died on November 30, 2022, in the Assembly with no further action to be taken.

+SB-519 reemerged as SB-58 for the 2023-2024 session and on September 7 passed in the Senate with 21 ayes and 14 noes.
+The bill was presented to Governor Gavin Newsom on September 13, 2023, and he vetoed it on October 7.